Subscription Modal Banner

 Tollway Vehicle Classifications

-As of this writing, motorists can reach various destinations in the Philippines through 10 major expressways.
-Most of these expressways connect to Metro Manila and require toll payments.
+Motorists can reach various destinations in the Philippines through expressways connected to Metro Manila, which all require toll payments.
 The toll fees are determined based on vehicle classification.[2]

 👉 Class 1 Vehicles